How to create a sequence diagram

 You can accomplish several critical tasks with a sequence diagram.
 A sequence diagram can:

-- Show the details of a UML use case.
+Show the details of a UML use case.

-- Model how a complex procedure or system operates.
+Model how a complex procedure or system operates.

-- Map out a real or hypothetical scenario that has many different components.
+Map out a real or hypothetical scenario that has many different components.

 To accomplish these goals, you must first identify the components of your system that should be diagrammed.
 The first necessary set of components are the objects.
 The objects, sometimes called actors, are the principal players that perform tasks and send messages.

 Once you have an activation box in place, click on the box and drag a message arrow out from it.
 You can label the message by clicking and typing.
-To change the arrow’s direction, click on the message arrow, then the information icon, and choose “reverse direction.”
+To change the arrow’s direction, click on the message arrow and then the information icon, and choose “Reverse direction.”

 If an action is destroyed in the sequence, use a delete symbol (X) at the end of the lifeline to show that it has been destroyed.

 Remember that any object can send or receive a message from any other; they do not have to be adjoining objects.
-Be sure that all messages correspond to the correct activation box, and remember that the diagram is finished when the last message is drawn.
+Make sure that all messages correspond to the correct activation box, and remember that the diagram is finished when the last message is drawn.